FAQ

 Is the Davis Dyslexia Correction Programme right for me?

-To find out whether a Davis Correction Programme® could help you, call one of our facilitators for an initial telephone consultation.
-If we, and you, believe that you would benefit from the programme, an appointment for the first meeting will be set up.
+To find out whether a Davis Correction Programme could help you, contact a facilitators for an initial telephone consultation.
+If we believe that you would benefit from the programme, an appointment for the first meeting will be set up.
+Before you commit to a programme you and the facilitator will ensure that the programme is right for you.
+You will have established your goals and will know how the programme will help you achieve those goals.

-A facilitator receives a minimum of 400 hours training over 11 modules.
+A facilitator receives a minimum of 400 hours training over 11 modules and participates in Continual Professional Development activities.
 Apart from gaining technical expertise, a facilitator is trained to a high level in:

 - interpersonal sensitivity